Military Sexual Trauma (MST) Explained

 What is Military Sexual Trauma?

-The VA uses the term “military sexual trauma” (MST) to refer to sexual assault or harassment against a service member during his/her period of service.
-MST includes any sexual activity or threats of sexual activity directed at a soldier against his/her will.
+The VA uses the term “military sexual trauma” (MST) to refer to sexual assault or harassment against a service member during their service period.
+MST includes any sexual activity or threats of sexual activity directed at a soldier against their will.
 Examples include:

 - Being pressured or coerced into sexual activities, such as with threats of negative treatment if you refuse to cooperate or with promises of better treatment in exchange for sex